 The top event of the year, Karneval, draws the largest crowds.
 It happens in February, typically the off-season for Germany, but it can be quite crowded in Cologne with hotels booked out and restaurants fully reserved.
 If you are planning on visiting during this time, reserve well in advance.

 Christmas to Silvester is also a busy season in Cologne.
-The Christmas markets beneath the cathedral draw big crowds, and Silvester celebrations have gone from rowdy to out-of-control in past years.
+The Christmas markets beneath the cathedral draw big crowds, and Silvester celebrations include fireworks and rowdy street parties.
 There is better security in recent years, but if you like things on the quiet side, avoid visiting during these events.

 Top Festivals in Cologne